SaschaDietsch/Kc7cyber-writeup/Valdoria.md

 After questioning Ronnie you get the answer that she did not send the email and does not recall any unusual emails or weird activity on her computer.
 This suggests the sender may have been spoofed.
 Let's write that down as a hypothesis.

 Answer the question with `yes`.

+## Section summary
+This section introduced the initial incident and gave you your first real investigation targets.
+You pulled user metadata, email addresses, and timelines and learned how to start validating or challenging assumptions.

+Takeaways:

+-    Most investigations begin with incomplete information.
+-    You used simple queries to prove/refute who sent what, and when.
+-    You built intuition on how attackers may try to spoof identities or cover tracks.

+This is how real investigations work.

 # Section 3: Plenty of Phish
 This is where things start getting real.
 We're no longer just poking around benign data, because we're uncovering signs of real malicious activity.
 Suspicious emails, document downloads, external infrastructure.
 Those are the classic hallmarks of a phishing campaign and they are all here.